Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesEducationSettlements & Settlers.
 A significant historical month for this entry is June 1841.

 Location.
 38° 55.187′ N, 92° 20.167′ W. Marker is in Columbia, Missouri, in Boone County.
-Marker can be reached from South Providence Road (Missouri Route 163) near Green Meadow Road.
+It can be reached from South Providence Road (Missouri Route 163) near Green Meadow Road.
 Marker is in Jewell Cemetery State Historic Site, along the Access Road off Green Meadows Road.
 Touch for map.
 Marker is at or near this postal address: 3001 S Providence Rd, Columbia MO 65203, United States of America.
 Touch for directions.

 Jewell Cemetery State Historic Site Marker image.
 Click for full size.

-Photographed By Jason Voigt, June 25, 2024
+Photographed by Jason Voigt, June 25, 2024

 3. Jewell Cemetery State Historic Site Marker